fepitre/qubes-network-server/README.md

 to `forward`.
 As soon as the feature is enabled with that value, or the VM in question boots up, Qubes network server:

-* enables ARP neighbor proxying (and, if using IPv6, NDP neighbor proxying) in the NetVM
+* enables ARP neighbor proxying (and, if using IPv6, NDP neighbor proxying) in the NetVM,
-* sets firewall rules in the NetVM that neuter IP masquerading on traffic coming from the networked VM
+* sets firewall rules in the NetVM that neuter IP masquerading on traffic coming from the networked VM,
-* sets firewall rules in the NetVM that allow traffic from other VMs to reach the networked VM, neutering the default Qubes OS rule that normally prohibits this
+* sets firewall rules in the NetVM that allow traffic from other VMs to reach the networked VM, neutering the default Qubes OS rule that normally prohibits this.

 The above have the effect of exposing the networked VM to:

-* other AppVMs attached to the same NetVM
+* other AppVMs attached to the same NetVM,
-* other machines attached to the same physical network the NetVM is attached to
+* other machines attached to the same physical network the NetVM is attached to.

 Now all machines in the same LAN will be able to reach the networked VM.
 Here is a step-by-step explanation of how IP traffic to and from the networked